Saturday, December 09, 2023, 7:30 PM - 9:00 PM

 This means that we have a written confession of faith which we believe to be a good and accurate summary of the Bible's teaching.
 Our confession consists of the Westminster Confession of Faith and the Larger and Shorter Catechisms.
-These documents are not without flaw, yet we believe they do contain carefully worded summaries of the Bible's content.
-All ruling and teaching elders in the Presbyterian Church in American (PCA) must vow that they hold to these standards and are required to indicate to their presbyteries or sessions where they take exceptions.
+These documents are not without flaws, yet we believe they do contain carefully worded summaries of the Bible's content.
+All ruling and teaching elders in the Presbyterian Church in America (PCA) must vow that they hold to these standards and are required to indicate to their presbyteries or sessions where they take exceptions.
 It is important to note that every church has a confession, formal or informal, even though some claim they have "no confession but Christ" or "no creed but the Bible."
 Every church summarizes its convictions in some form in order to distinguish its members from those who are not believers or those who do not believe in their church's distinctive.

 We are reformed

 The word “reformed” signifies two key things: 1) It is a reference to our historical link to the Reformation of the 16th century and intends to describe us as the heirs of that tradition that comes from Luther, Calvin, Knox, and other reformers.
 2) The word “reformed” is used most commonly to refer to certain theological distinctives that have marked reformation believers, particularly those in the Calvinist tradition.

 These distinctives can be summarized by our glad affirmation of the responsibility of every person to repent and believe, and that it is God who, by His sovereign electing grace, draws men and women, otherwise dead in sin, to faith in His Son.
 By this faith alone are God’s people justified.